U.S. Relations With Colombia

 The United States established diplomatic relations with Colombia in 1822, following its independence from Spain.
 Colombia is a middle-income country and one of the oldest democracies in Latin America.
-It has seen nearly half a century of intense armed conflict with insurgent and paramilitary groups perpetuated by their involvement in widespread illegal drug production and trafficking, along with criminal and narcotics trafficking organizations.
-Peace talks between the Government of Colombia and the Revolutionary Armed Forces of Colombia (FARC), Colombia’s largest guerilla group, began in Oslo, Norway on October 18, 2012 and negotiations will move to Havana, Cuba in November 2012.
+Colombia has experienced more than half a century of conflict with illegal armed groups, including Marxist guerillas and transnational criminal organizations involved in illegal drug trafficking.
+Peace talks between the Government of Colombia and the Revolutionary Armed Forces of Colombia (FARC), Colombia’s largest guerilla group, began in Oslo, Norway, on October 18, 2012.
+The negotiations moved to Havana, Cuba, in November 2012.
 The United States named a Special Envoy to the Colombian Peace Process in February 2015.
-Long-term U.S. interests in the region include promoting security, stability, and prosperity in Colombia, and Colombia has made progress in addressing its security, development, and governance challenges.
+Long-term U.S. interests in Colombia include promoting security, stability, and prosperity and supporting Colombia’s continued progress in addressing its security, economic development, and governance challenges.

-The country's National Consolidation Plan seeks to re-establish state control and legitimacy in strategically important areas previously dominated by illegal armed groups through a phased approach that combines security, counternarcotics, and economic and social development initiatives.
+Colombia’s National Consolidation Plan seeks to re-establish state control and legitimacy in strategically important areas previously dominated by illegal armed groups through a phased approach that combines security, counternarcotics, and economic and social development initiatives.
 Colombia’s Victims and Land Restitution Law seeks to provide reparations and assistance to more than seven million registered victims of conflict, nearly six million of whom have been internally displaced.
-U.S. policy toward Colombia supports the government's efforts to strengthen its democratic institutions, promote respect for human rights and the rule of law, foster socio-economic development, address immediate humanitarian needs, and end the threats to democracy posed by narcotics trafficking and terrorism.
+U.S. policy supports the Colombian government's efforts to strengthen its democratic institutions, promote respect for human rights and the rule of law, foster socio-economic development, address immediate humanitarian needs, and end the threats to democracy posed by narcotics trafficking and terrorism.

 The United States and Colombia have signed agreements on trade, environmental protection, asset sharing, chemical control, ship-boarding, renewable and clean energy, science and technology, and civil aviation.